 The conditions for a stable vinegar, however, are truly dependent on the initial alcoholic fermentation process.
 The concentration of alcohol, or alcohol by volume (ABV), strongly affects the amount of acetic acid required for the liquid not to spoil.
 An ABV of 5% will roughly convert to 4% acidity.
 A minimum of 4% acidity (the legal requirement) is required to prevent spoilage, 5% is a more reliable number (the standard).
 Titration is needed to calculate the number of grams of acetic acid per 100 ml of vinegar.
 Vinegars, such as wine and Balsamic Vinegar of Modena, tend to be around 6%, a high range for food vinegars.
 Any vinegars around 10% and higher will be used for cleaning and weed killing and are dangerous to consume or inhale, risking burning and respiratory problems.

-Of course, vinegar can be made at home with an alcoholic beverage, such as wine, in an aerobic environment.
+How is vinegar made at home today?
+One can start with an alcoholic beverage, such as wine, and create an aerobic environment.
 Adding a mother or an unpasteurized vinegar starts the acetification process.
 A breathable material, such as cheesecloth or a towel, is often secured over the container of wine to allow for oxygen while preventing bugs and other bacteria from interfering with the process.
 The liquid is kept in a dark, fairly warm environment (77 F), untouched.
 For months, the Acetobacteraceae metabolizes alcohol into acetic acid and over time, the harshness reduces, producing an all-round mellow-flavored vinegar.

-In my research and experimentation producing vinegar, I wanted to understand the whole process deeply.
+In my research and experimentation in making vinegar, I wanted to understand the whole process deeply.
 I have produced vinegar from leftover wine and beer but was compelled to start from scratch.

 I started off with a number of fruit wines, from apple-scrap cider to pineapple and blackberry wine.
 I began with a very traditional, wild approach, simply adding sugar and water and allowing the mash to ferment anaerobically until I had visually noted the fermentation ceasing.
 I, of course, produced alcohol.
 The problem was, it wasn’t very good.
 The flavors were off, and the wild yeasts weren’t strong enough to take hold.
 I did experiment, even knowing the taste, to see how this would translate through the second fermentation.
 To no surprise, I had vinegar, but again, it wasn’t very good.
 I wanted good vinegar.
 So back to it.